marisabrantley/mini-linter/README.md

 ## Class
 *Codecademy/Pro, Front-End Engineer Path*

-JavaScript Syntax: Iterators - how to use JavaScript iterator methods to simplify the process of looping over arrays.
+JavaScript Syntax, Part II: Iterators - how to use JavaScript iterator methods to simplify the process of looping over arrays.